Native-Planet/GroundSeg/README.md

 ## Installation

-**Disclaimer:** This software is installed with `sudo` as this is required for Groundseg to work properly.
+**Disclaimer:** This software is installed with `sudo` priveleges as this is required for Groundseg to work properly.

 ### Standard Installation (Recommended)
 This installs `docker`, `docker-compose` and the required images for GroundSeg to work.